 Yes, you can!
 This easy fish pie is an ideal recipe for using up salmon leftovers.
 It will save you time and you’ll have another meal out of your leftovers.
 But it’s also very easy to prepare salmon from raw.
 Simply season, drizzle with lemon juice and bake in a preheated oven for 15 minutes (see Instructions for details).
 And while the salmon is in the oven you can prepare the sweet potato.

-Preparing the sweet potato
+Preparing the sweet potato for salmon pie

 This is another easy step in this sweet potato pot pie recipe.
 Peel and cube the sweet potato, then pour 2 cm of water into a saucepan, add a bit of salt and toss in the potato cubes.
 Cover, bring to boil, then simmer for about 15 minutes until the sweet potato is tender.
 After 15 minutes there’ll be no water left to drain so no nutrients will be lost, though take care not to burn the potatoes.
 If the water disappears before the potatoes are fully cooked add a drop more.

 I am using shop bought ready to roll puff pastry (for convenience).
 Remember to get the pastry up to room temperature so take it out of the fridge 30 minutes before making the recipe.
 When you are ready to use it gently roll it out and cut out a desired shape.

 You can either trim it to fit your casserole dish or cut out squares and make a little pattern as I have done.
 If you are using one piece place it on top of your pie gently pressing in around the edges to remove any air pockets.
 Brush your pastry with lightly beaten egg and bake for around 30 minutes.

 If the pastry starts to brown too quickly cover the pie loosely with a sheet of tin foil for the final 10 minutes or so.